Budget Entry Vest With Major Weight Limitations

 Pros

-- ✓ Reflective strips enhance safety for outdoor training
+- ✓ Reflective strips enhance visibility during outdoor sessions

-- ✓ Adjustable fit accommodates various body sizes
+- ✓ Adjustable fit accommodates various body types

 Cons